PXshadow/openLR/readme.md

 Will update readme properly when out of Alpha.

-Built using flashdevelop, haxe, and openFL
+Built using haxedevelop, haxe, and openFL